MarvinTeichmann/ConvCRF/README.md

 **Demo**: Run `python demo.py data/2007_001288_0img.png data/2007_001288_5labels.png` to perform ConvCRF inference on a single image.
 Try `python demo.py --help` to see more options.

 **Benchmark**: Run `python benchmark.py data/2007_001288_0img.png data/2007_001288_5labels.png` to compare the performance of ConvCRFs to FullCRFs.
 This script will also tell you how much faster ConvCRFs are.
-On my system I get a speed-up factor of **31**.
+On my system ConvCRF is more then **30** times faster.

 TODO
 -----